 The Queen’s Chapel of the Savoy that you see today in Savoy Hill, London, was built as part of a charitable foundation under the terms of the will of King Henry VII in the early sixteenth century.
 On 11 May 1937 King George VI commanded that it should be the Chapel of the Royal Victorian Order.

-- The Fourth Sunday of Easter – Sung Eucharist
+- The Third Sunday After Trinity – Sung Eucharist

 - New Edition of the Chapel’s Guidebook